polyluxus/runxtb.bash/README.md

-**Disclaimer:**
-This is the development branch of the wrapper for the newer xtb 6.0.
-It has not been tested and might not work at all;
-might also contain a lot of superfluous code.

----

 # runxtb.bash

-This script provides a wrapper for the extended tight-binding semi-empirical program package [xtb](https://www.chemie.uni-bonn.de/pctc/mulliken-center/software/xtb/xtb) from Stefan Grimme's group at the University of Bonn (contact: xtb{at}thch.uni-bonn.de).
+This script provides a wrapper for the extended tight-binding semi-empirical program package [xtb](https://www.chemie.uni-bonn.de/pctc/mulliken-center/software/xtb/xtb) (version 6.0 or later) from Stefan Grimme's group at the University of Bonn (contact: xtb{at}thch.uni-bonn.de).

-It makes it unnecessary to set environment variables like `OMP_NUM_THREADS`, `MKL_NUM_THREADS`, `OMP_STACKSIZE`, and `XTBHOME` globally, for example via the `.bashrc`.
+It makes it unnecessary to set environment variables like `OMP_NUM_THREADS`, `MKL_NUM_THREADS`, `OMP_STACKSIZE`, and `XTBPATH` globally, for example via the `.bashrc`.
 It also provides a mechanism to automatically trap the output that would normally go to standard out (i.e. the terminal).
+Additionally it can be used to create scripts to submit it to a queueing system.

 ## Installation

 The simplest way to install it is to copy it to the same directory as the program, and use a symbolic link for execution, e.g. in `~/bin`.
 There is - in principle - no need to configure it.
+(I would not recommend that version anymore.)
 You can also use it from any directory, if you set the path to the executable manually on the command line (see below).
-Lastly, and my personally preferred way, is to configure the script.
+Lastly, and my personally preferred way, is to clone the git repository and configure the script.
-In the configure subdirectory are a few more examples for rc files.
-There is also a configure script, which will prompt for the values with a short description.
+There is a configure script, which will prompt for the values with a short description.
 It will also try to recover values from a previous configuration in the same locations as outlined below.
+I recommend deleting old configuration files before updating to version 0.2.0 of this script.

-The wrapper script will first look for a file `.runxtbrc`, then for a file `runxtb.rc` (examples included), in directories of the following order:
+The wrapper script will first look for a file `.runxtbrc`, then for a file `runxtb.rc` (example included), in directories of the following order:
-`scriptpath`, `\home\$USER`, and `$PWD`.
+`scriptpath`, `/home/$USER`, `/home/$USER/.config`, and `$PWD`.
 If `.runxtbrc` is found, it won't look for `runxtb.rc`.
 The last file found will be used to set the (local) default parameters.
 This gives the possibility that every user may configure local settings,